 Other than the photos in the home, and a few on the outskirts of the slum itself, I didn’t take any pictures while I was in Kibera.
 In fact, other than some money and my phone, I didn’t take much with me at all.
 Taking photos in the streets would have been hugely inappropriate, but David very kindly took some for me after my visit and emailed them to me.
 Having said that, I don’t need photographs to remember the images of the slum, the streets full of people living their lives in difficult conditions, and the entrepreneurship and determination to better their lot that I experienced everywhere around me.
 It was embarrassing how driven they were compared to myself and the majority of us back home.

 After I visited Kibera I was on the lookout for some way in which I could help the community.
 The projects I came across were all local, and aside from the donations on the day it is difficult to transfer money to them.
 Then, some months later, I came across Anno’s Africa.
-A project very similar to the one David runs, Anno’s Africa works with children in Kibera, teaching them performing arts and, especially, ballet.
+A project very similar to the one David runs, Anno’s Africa works with Kibera children, teaching them performing arts and, especially, ballet.
 They do a lot of good work in the community and have some prominent backing outside Kenya, particularly in the UK where the charity is registered.
 I urge you to visit www.annosafrica.org.uk to find out more.